swcarpentry/make-novice/reference.md

 function
 :   A built-in [Make](#make) utility that performs some operation, for
     example gets a list of files matching a pattern.

+incremental build
+:   The feature of a [build manager](#build-manager) by
+    which it only rebuilds files that, either directory or indirectly, depend on a file that was changed.

 macro
 :   Used as a synonym for [variable](#variable) in certain versions of